Miss Arizona

 The Miss Arizona competition is the pageant that selects Arizona's representative for the Miss America pageant.
 Arizona has twice won the Miss America title.
 The first Miss Arizona, Anna Marie Barnett, was crowned in 1938.

-Tiffany Ellington was crowned Miss Arizona 2025 on June 28, 2025, at the Mesa Arts Center Mesa, Arizona.
-She will compete for the title of Miss America 2026.
+Victoria Vredevoogd of Chandler was crowned Miss Arizona 2026 on June 27, 2026, at the Mesa Arts Center in Mesa, Arizona.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.